jbx-protocol/juice-docs-v2/docs/protocol/intro.md

 Documentation for Juicebox Protocol V1 (live on mainnet since July 2021) is available [here](protocol-v1/).

 Reach out to contributors of the DAO on [Discord](https://www.discord.gg/juicebox) to call attention to something that could be improved.
-You can also submit PR's directly to the [documentation repo](https://github.com/jbx-protocol/juice-docs-v2) on GitHub, or click *"Edit This Page"*.
+You can also submit PR's directly to the [documentation repo](https://github.com/jbx-protocol/juice-docs-v2) on GitHub.